 To promote oral language skills, provide opportunities for children to engage in structured and unstructured conversations.
 During playtime, encourage conversations where children express their thoughts, feelings, and observations.
 Asking open-ended questions like “What do you think will happen next?” or “How does this story make you feel?” helps children develop expressive language and practice sentence formation.

 You can also engage children in oral storytelling activities.
 Ask them to create stories based on images or experiences.
-This helps build language skills and encourages creativity and narrative thinking, foundational for later reading comprehension.
+This helps build language skills and encourages creativity and narrative thinking, which are foundational for later reading comprehension.

 Encourage Conversation